mebe-odoo/mebe-odoo.github.io/docs/tco/exercises/realty_management.md

 -   Available for Rent: Wheter the property is available for rent (Required)
 -   Is Rented: Whether the property is currently rented.
 Computed using the following logic: Is there any tenancy active during the current time frame ?
 (Required)

+## Rooms

+As in, the rooms that make up the property

+-   Name: name of the tenanct (Required)
+-   Surface: The surface of the room, displayed in meters squared (Required)

 ## Tenants

 As in, the contacts that occupy the property